john33mcd/projectTwo/README.md

 If you have any feedback, please reach out to me at jmcd-34@hotmail.com

-# Credits
+# Credits and Acknowledgements

-- Used Web Dev Simplified code from tutorial in order to implement javascript functionality for this quiz - [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k "Web Dev simplified link for quiz tutorial")
+- Used Web Dev Simplified code and code blocks from tutorial in order to implement javascript functionality for this quiz - [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k "Web Dev simplified link for quiz tutorial")

 - Used Brian Design code tutorial to learn and understand code - [Brian Designs](https://www.youtube.com/watch?v=f4fB9Xg2JEY&t=2921s "Brian Design tutorial video for quiz")

 - Used [W3Schools](https://www.w3schools.com/ "W3Schools") regularly to address a multitude of different coding challenges and issues that arose throughout project

 - Used [Stackoverflow](https://www.stackoverflow.com/ "W3Schools") regularly to address a multitude of different coding challenges and issues that arose throughout project

+- Referred to code institutes various sample projects, mainly Love Maths and Rock, paper, Scissors sample projects to understand how javascript and HTML were communicating